South Staffordshire (UK Parliament constituency): 1832–1868

-Edward Littleton was involved heavily in Catholic Emancipation, the Truck Act of 1831, the Parliamentary Boundaries Act 1832 and the Municipal Corporations Act 1835.
+Edward Littleton was involved heavily in Catholic Emancipation, the Truck Act 1831, the Parliamentary Boundaries Act 1832 and the Municipal Corporations Act 1835.
 For two years he was Chief Secretary for Ireland, prominent in the governments led by Melbourne.

-Henry Chetwynd-Talbot (later The Earl of Shrewsbury) became an Admiral and whip in the House of Lords in later in life.
+Henry Chetwynd-Talbot (later the Earl of Shrewsbury) became an Admiral and whip in the House of Lords in later in life.
 In most of this early period the constituency elected prominent land-owning industrialists, including, for example, in Walsall, and Wolverhampton.
 Henry Hodgetts-Foley inherited the majority of Penkridge, now in the Stafford seat, much developed by his heirs.

-1983–present
+1983–2024

-The present South Staffordshire constituency was established in 1983, although in reality this was merely a renaming of the Staffordshire South West constituency formed in 1974 from parts of the former constituencies of Brierley Hill and Cannock.
-It covered the whole of the South Staffordshire district until 1997, when the area around Penkridge was included in the Stafford constituency.
+The second creation of the South Staffordshire constituency was established in 1983, although in reality this was merely a renaming of the Staffordshire South West constituency formed in 1974 from parts of the former constituencies of Brierley Hill and Cannock.
+It covered the whole of the South Staffordshire district until 1997, when the area around Penkridge was removed to the Stafford constituency.

-It has to date been a safe seat for the Conservative Party, with Sir Patrick Cormack having held it from its creation in 1974 until he retired in 2010, when he was succeeded by Sir Gavin Williamson.
+South Staffordshire was a safe seat for the Conservative Party, with Sir Patrick Cormack having held it from its creation in 1974 until he retired in 2010, when he was succeeded by Sir Gavin Williamson.
 Williamson has held many offices, including Parliamentary Private Secretary to the Prime Minister from 2013 until 2016, Chief Whip of the House of Commons from 2016 until 2017, Defence Secretary from 2017 to 2019, and Education Secretary from 2019 until his return to the backbenches in 2021.